influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

    c.
 Restart the influxdb service, and wait for the data node to return to a healthy state (node is up, receiving
       read and write requests, and the hinted handoff queue is drained).
 2. Now you're ready to restore.
 See examples below for details on how to restore.
-3. Restart AE services on each data node.
+3. After restore, restart AE services on each data node.

 Restore a backup to an existing cluster or a new cluster.
 By default, a restore writes to databases using the backed-up data's [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor).